lacker/coinkit/README.md

 # coinkit
 Tools for making cryptocurrency stuff.

-This runs a server that will obey the Stellar Consensus Protocol, aka SCP.
+This runs a server that creates a blockchain using the Stellar Consensus Protocol, aka SCP.
 See:

 https://www.stellar.org/papers/stellar-consensus-protocol.pdf